netbiolab/HCNetlas/README.md

 # Three disease analysis pipelines using hcNETLAS as a reference network

-hcNETLAS serves as a reference CGNs that can be used for network-based analysis with disease scRNA-seq data.
+hcNETLAS serves reference CGNs that can be used for network-based analysis with disease scRNA-seq data.
 Here, we present three downstream analysis pipelines.
 Firstly, we propose a differential hubness analysis pipeline.
 This method, first introduced in the scHumanNet paper, identifies genes with differing centrality between two CGNs.
 We modified the pipeline to compare two networks to define differential hubness genes directly.
 Seconly, users can query CGNs in hcNETLAS with a gene set to identify relevant cell types in a given disease gene set while comparing the gene set connectivity of the gene set in hcNETLAS CGNs with that of the disease CGNs.
 Cell types exhibiting high connectivity differences between disease networks and hcNETLAS networks demonstrate their association with the disease.
 Lastly, the top hub genes identified from disease CGNs and hcNETLAS CGNs can be compared.
 Genes with higher hubness indicate their vital role in cell types and disease conditions.
 Therefore, it is critical to identify these genes in disease-relevant pathway analysis.
 Further extending examination into direct neighbors also provides insights into the essential roles and state of the cell types.

 ![](images/hcNETLAS_pipelines.png)

-For an example disease scRNA-seq data, we build CGNs with scHumanNet using systemic lupus erythematosus (SLE) scRNA-seq data published in [Nehar-Belaid et al. Nature Immunology 2020](https://doi.org/10.1038/s41590-020-0743-0), which is publically accessible from [dbGaP Study Accession: phs002048.v1.p1](https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/study.cgi?study_id=phs002048.v1.p1).
+For an example disease scRNA-seq data, we adapted systemic lupus erythematosus (SLE) scRNA-seq data published in [Nehar-Belaid et al. Nature Immunology 2020](https://doi.org/10.1038/s41590-020-0743-0), publically accessible from [dbGaP Study Accession: phs002048.v1.p1](https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/study.cgi?study_id=phs002048.v1.p1).
 We merged, preprocessed, corrected batch effect and annotated cell types.
 We selected sequencing data from five SLE patients for our hcNETLAS tutorial.
 Test count data can be accessed below the `data` folder under `cSLE_five_counts` and corresponding metadata with `cSLE_five_metadata.csv` file.

 ### Build CGNs with scHumanNet